msantos/hexlog/README.md

 : Label attached to hexdump of the stdout stream.

 HEXLOG_FD_STDIN="2"
-: File descriptor to write hexdump.
+: File descriptor to write dump of the stdin stream.

 HEXLOG_FD_STDOUT="2"
-: File descriptor to write hexdump.
+: File descriptor to write dump of the stdout stream.

 # SIGNALS